melashkr/technical-articles/ms365-defender/ms-defender-for-endpoint/README.md

 The charge will be calculated only for running servers for Defender for PE P1 & P2

-## MS 365 Subscriptions and Licesing
+## MS 365 Subscriptions and Licensing
 MS 365 componants, for more infor [click here](https://www.microsoft.com/licensing/terms/productoffering/Microsoft365/MCA)

 Enterprise Mobility + Security E3/E5: for more infor [click here ](https://www.microsoft.com/licensing/terms/productoffering/EnterpriseMobilitySecurity/MCA#Addons)